“Before experimenting, isn’t it appropriate to know as exactly as possible on what one is going to experiment?” — Sartre

 Why am I so darn exited about these findings?!

 OK, these findings are definitely interesting, but why am I like freaking out over here?
-Please allow me to nerd out for a second (if I can’t do it at Scientific American, where can I do it?) and explicitly tell you 3 reasons why I find these findings so exciting:
+Please allow me to nerd out for a second and explicitly tell you 3 reasons why I find these findings so exciting:

 - These findings help to reduce the stigma and discrimination of daydreamers.
 In my view, there is a difference between “mind-wandering” and “daydreaming”.
 I believe that the sort of phenomenon that is captured in the sterile laboratory or educational classroom more captures mind-wandering, which I would define as what the mind does when it wanders away from an unmotivated task demand.
 In contrast, I believe what happens in our daily lives is more akin to “daydreaming”, which is simply spontaneous thought.
 Daydreaming can be detrimental to the task at hand, but it can also be the greatest source of our creativity, compassion, and meaning in life.
 Indeed, the fact that the best predictor of daydreaming in daily life was openness to experience (not neuroticism) has big implications in light of the research showing that openness to experience the single best predictor of creative achievement, and the neurotic brain is different from the creative brain.